2gauravc/sage/faq.md

 #### Q: What happens if the AI makes a mistake?
 A: It is possible (even likely) that the AI will make some mistakes.
 We need to work out a process that the mistakes are used for model improvement and there is are checks / balances in place to ensure key decisions are made with the right data.
 As our confidence in the solution increases, we will reduce / remove the checks.

-#### Q: Is it better to expose our C360 to the Product Managers via an excel or Qlikview instead?
+#### Q: We have a Csutomer 360 table.
+Is it better to expose the Customer 360 to the Product Managers via an excel or Qlikview instead?
-A: A typical C360 has hundreds of columns.
+A: A typical Customer 360 has hundreds of columns.
 This makes it a very bulky excel.
 It is not possible for Product Mangers to comprehend / use this excel.
-On the otehr hand, technology teams find it difficult to design a neat interface to access it.
-Hence the C360 is only used by Data Analysts - and not by the Product Managers.
+On the other hand, technology teams find it difficult to design a neat interface to access it.
+Hence the Customer 360 is only used by Data Analysts - and not by the Product Managers.

 #### Q: We have documented the right metadata in Collibra.
 Can the product managers use Collibra instead?
 A: Product Managers need real data to make decisions; not metadata.